 One of the most important aspects of any ICO whitepaper is building investor confidence by presenting all vital information about the organizer.
 Given the recent spate of incidences of fraudulent ICOs, this aspect requires a lot more attention than ever before.
 Provide a detailed overview of the company, its history, financial information pertaining to the company, and also the purpose of deploying the token.
 Also, highlight how transparency is at the core of all operations related to the token and how the company would continue to communicate with investors and vice versa during and after the ICO.
 The company can further build consumer confidence by providing detailed information about technology, patents, copyrights, and business model, among others, deployed by the company for the ICO.

 An ICO whitepaper serves as an executive summary that highlights the key points of the ICO and plays a critical role in arousing the interest of the investor by providing an overview of the market and how the token will affect it.
 It helps build a common ground for the company and the investor, wherein the company offers a realistic picture of the market scenario before and after deploying the ICO.
 Investors closely scrutinize the whitepaper for all the possible internal and external risks that may affect the ICO.
 This includes technological, political, and legal factors that could affect the company and the ICO.
-It helps showcase the transparency of proposed operations of the ICO.
+It helps to showcase the transparency of the proposed operations of the ICO.
 A well-documented whitepaper based on the aforementioned points would serve as the perfect marketing material for your ICO and helps build investor confidence, subsequently translating into higher investments in the ICO.
 You’re all set and ready to go then.
 Happy ICOing!